-August 3-8, 2014 Expedition north of Portland near Vancouver WA
+August 3-8, 2014 Training Expedition just south of Seattle WA

 This is a celebratory week of making the most artistic and useful tools necessary for traditional living.
 Make obsidian flaked arrowheads by flintknapping, the world’s oldest exotic craft, and make a bow from all natural materials.
 It’s a real trick to get proficient at these two crafts, since tillering and knapping allow for no mistakes.
 Fortunately, you can try over and over.
 You will also have the choice of harvesting a small tree to make a fish spear, selecting shrubs to make an arrow, and/or gathering feathers and fletching a dart for your at-latl, which was the world’s most widely-spread technological invention for efficient hunting, allowing for humans to thrive over six continents.
 You may also be able to test your skills at primitive fishing, including handfishing, basket weiring, or hook and line.
 Other choices for the week include making aerodynamic rabbit sticks and practicing accuracy in your throw, making a quiver for carrying tools, crafting parflech, turning raw hide into tanned leather, and making no-kill practice traps.
 Plus, we’ll practice the at-latl which was paramount for all of our ancestors.
 Project choices include: